Time for a “Resume Reset”?

 Review of recent oil prices

-Oil prices (in C$) dropped to one-third their $120 highs of mid-2014, down to mid-2015 lows of $40 ($30 US), and are now almost double, into the mid $70s (mid-$50 US). that means operating cashflows for oil & gas companies are recovering strongly.
+Oil prices (in C$) dropped to one-third their $120 highs of mid-2014, down to mid-2015 lows of $40 ($30 US), and during the COVID shutdown of 2020 droppped to around $20 (with no fuel demand for airline travel, ocean freighters, trucking, or commuter travel), and are now into the mid $80s (mid-$70 US). that means operating cashflows for oil & gas companies are recovering strongly.
 Especially considering their overheads have been cut so sharply during the downturn.

 Your resume may very well be out of date